Self

 In fact, if you were to ask me what I took away from the whole 4.5 years (that .5 is because a math requirement held me back) I'd tell you that it taught me to memorize my social security number and that was it.

-Other than the one class I took with Simic, a class in which I realized he's a far better writer than teacher, I'd say the English department was really disappointing.
+Other than the one class I took with Simic, a class in which I realized he's a far better writer than a teacher, I'd say the English department was really disappointing.
 The professors played favorites and not even subtly so, and the fact that I had to waste time in classes, like the aforementioned math and sciences, as a means to fulfill a requirement was the biggest waste of not just my time, but my money.

 I'm still paying off student loans to a mediocre school from which I learned nothing.

-As I approached the end of my undergrad career, knowing even then it had been a waste, I briefly considered going to grad school in the hopes of having an enriching experience there.
-In grad school, I wouldn't have to worry about required classes and I imagined the smaller programs would allow for actual mentoring relationships with professors, as opposed to the half-a** ones you get with professors when you're an undergrad.
+In grad school, I wouldn't have to worry about required classes and I imagined the smaller programs would allow for actual mentoring relationships with professors, as opposed to the ones you get with professors when you're an undergrad.

 However, I missed my initial deadline for grad school because the professor I was counting on to write one of my recommendations forgot.
 She actually shrugged her shoulders and said, "Oops" when I reminded her of the deadline date.
 And this was supposed to be one of UNH's "finest" professors.
 So fine in fact, she's still employed there.
 Good thing for tenure, huh?

-I would have been better off if I had gone backpacking across Europe for four years instead of wasting time in Durham, New Hampshire.
+I would have been better off if I had gone backpacking across Europe for four years instead of wasting time in New Hampshire.
 I'd have stories and adventures to share, more fodder for writing, and zero student loans of which to speak.
-I also wouldn't have the UNH alumni association calling me looking for donations, like my tuition wasn't enough.
+I also wouldn't have the alumni association calling me looking for donations, like my tuition wasn't enough.